Haixing-Hu/vue3-class-component/README.md

 parameters:

 - `Class`: The constructor of the decorated class.
-- `defaultInstance`: The default constructed instance of the decorated class.
+- `instance`: The default constructed instance of the decorated class.
   This default instance can be used to access all the class instance fields of the decorated class.
 - `target`: The target value being decorated, which could be a class method, a